 }

-Here, Order resource is customized for global search results.
+In this example, we customize the Order resource to display results in global search.
 Like it shows Order # as prefix with order number.

 For details, it’s showing customer name and total amounts using getGlobalSearchResultDetails method.

-The Global searchable attributes specifies which column will be used to search user’s query.
-It can be used with multiple columns.
+The global searchable attributes define which columns the system will use to match the user’s query.
+You can apply this to multiple columns.
 For example, If you want to search user with it’s first name and last name then you have to specify both columns into this array.

 Limiting the number of global search results